Adolph Strecker: Strecker synthesis

 The Strecker synthesis of amino acids involves the reaction of potassium cyanide, ammonium chloride, and an aldehyde to make an alpha amino acid.
 The reaction can also be run with ammonia, hydrogen cyanide, and an aldehyde.

 Because of the relative simplicity of the reactants, the Strecker synthesis has been invoked by those studying both the origin of life and meteoritic amino acids.

-Also named for Strecker are the Strecker degradation, which involves the conversion of amino acids into imines and then into ketones, and the Strecker sulfite alkylation.
+Also named for Strecker are the Strecker degradation, which involves the conversion of amino acids into imines and then to aldehydes, and the Strecker sulfite alkylation.